Robust Local Polynomial Regression with Similarity Kernels: Robust Weights with Similarity Kernels

 \section{Robust Weights with Similarity Kernels}

 The main idea presented is to generalize the kernel function used in equation \eqref{loss_lpr} to produce robust weights.
 This is achieved by using a similarity kernel function defined on the data domain $\mathcal{K}_{\mathcal{D}}:\mathcal{D}^2 \rightarrow \mathbb{R}_+$ that enables weighting each point and incorporating information on the data in the local neighborhood in relation to the local regression target $(x,y)$.
+We use the term similarity kernel broadly: \(\mathcal K_{\mathcal D}\) may encode metric proximity between data points, but it may also encode other notions of compatibility or typicality.

 The proposed empirical loss function is:

 The estimated coefficients are found by minimizing this loss: